By Pete Cataldo

 Can you please go brush your teeth like I asked at least 23 times already?
 Good.

-Without the phone around, there’s no pull, there’s no quick shot of dopamine luring me away from my kids.
+Without the phone around, there’s no pull, there’s no quick shot of social media narcotics luring me away from my kids.

 I keep the phone tucked away during dinner.
 We play some music (no screen time whatsoever) and we catch up on each other’s days by asking: